Are you looking to travel with your furry friend to another country any time soon?

 For authoritative information regarding travel to other countries please contact DEFRA/APHA, the Government department in charge of animal movement.

-Who can issue a pet passport?
+Who can issue the AHC?

-Johnny Irish is an Official Veterinarian (OV) authorised by the Government to carry out procedures involved in pet travel.
+Dr Johnny Irish is an Official Veterinarian (OV) authorised by the Government to carry out procedures involved in pet travel.
 Johnny has many years of experience in dealing with the sometimes confusing procedures that travelling with your pet entails and is happy to discuss this with you at the practice or over the phone.

-What are the requirements for getting a pet passport?
+What are the requirements for pet travel?

 Animal diseases abroad